AmpersandTarski/TheToolsWeUse/klad.md

 In order to build an Ampersand-compiler, we need a Haskell installation.
 We only need a working machine, so this step merely requires section 1 to be finished successfully.

 You need Haskell stack for installing Haskell.
 I found stack already on this machine.
 It is installed as`/usr/local/bin/stack`.

-Stack gives a warning about the PATH:

-`WARNING: '/home/ampersandadmin/.local/bin' is not on your PATH.`

-`For best results, please add it to the beginning of PATH in your profile.`

-I ignored this warning for now.

 I did not get Haskell running.